Nebulaevo/url-toolbox/README.md

 ### Getting a Normalised Representation

 The `normalised` method allows to get a url representation that is easy to compare with another url.
-The path and search params order is normalised to insure that most equivalent urls can be efficiently compared.
+The path and search params order is normalised to ensure that most equivalent urls can be efficiently compared.

 ```js